 Five days later she walked a few steps for the first time.
 So happy!

-With the first baby it is easy to believe that development will now slow down.
-Not!
+1-year-old babies are fantastic!
+So able yet so young.
+With the first baby, it is easy to believe that development will now slow down.
+Not so!

-Growth will slow down, but by 2 years, your young toddler will be able to talk, run, jump, maybe use the potty, use a fork, sing a little bit, draw and a lot more.
+Growth will slow down, but by 2 years, your young toddler will be able to talk, run, jump, maybe use the potty, use a fork, sing a little bit, draw, and a lot more.
 And say “no” and “no” again.

 Anyway, the next year will be a fantastic one too!

 - Games To Play

 12-Month-Old Baby Development Milestones

 Here are the development milestones to look for when your baby is 12 months old: